 Any information received indicating that a student transferring into the system is a missing child must be reported promptly to the superintendent and the North Carolina Center for Missing Persons.

-Records of Military Children
+Records of Children of Military Families

-School administrators shall comply with any regulations pertaining to the records of military children developed by the Interstate Commission on Educational Opportunity for Military Children.

-In addition, children of military families, as defined by policy 4050, Children of Military Families, are entitled to the following.
+In compliance with the Interstate Compact on Educational Opportunity for Military Children (G.S.
+115C-407.5) and G.S.
+115C-407.12, school administrators shall assist in the timely enrollment of children of military families, as defined by policy 4050, Children of Military Families, by facilitating the transfer of their educational records.

 For Students Leaving the School System